BriefCandle/nft-market/README.md

 (not completed)

 However, some strategies are not tokenId-based trades.
 For example, some buyers may bid for any tokenId for an NFT project as long as it trades below 1 ETH.
 It would become unreasonable to submit on-chain bids for all the ex., 9999 tokenIds.
 I use MarketExtension.sol to address this kind of offer-and-acceptance mechanism.

-# GAME
-(not completed)
-An on-chain game with trading-based gameplay is proposed.